 The Rangers

-J.A.C.K. being an I.C.C.N. partner and since the Founders faced arsons and different threats, it was decided in 2013 that 2 (sometimes 3!) armed I.C.C.N.
+J.A.C.K. being an I.C.C.N. partner since 2008 and after the Founders faced arsons and different threats, it was decided in 2013 that 2 (sometimes 3!) armed I.C.C.N.
 Rangers would secure the complex day and night.

 WHO DO WE WORK WITH?

-The Ministry of the Environment (M.E.C.N.E.F.) legally seizes the chimpanzees; these are brought to the Sanctuary which jointly works with Congolese National Parks (ICCN) for the future reintroduction of the ape orphans into the wild.
+The Ministry of the Environment legally seizes the primates; these are brought to the Sanctuary which jointly works with Congolese National Parks (ICCN) for the future reintroduction of all these orphans into the wild.

 The Sanctuary exists to facilitate wildlife confiscations by the authorities through providing a safe place for the orphans to live for the time being.
 Along with the DRC Wildlife Authorities, a pre-release program is scheduled before releasing the orhans back to the wild.
 If nothing is done to protect chimpanzees and other endangered primates, they will have totally disappeared from the wild by 2050!